- Video: Heat Pipes

 - Design Services Brochure

-A vapor chamber (VC) is basically a flat heat pipe that can be part of the base of a heat sink.
-It is vacuumed and then injected with just enough liquid, e.g. water, to wet the wick.
+A vapor chamber (VC) is essentially a flat heat pipe that can be part of the base of a heat sink.
+It is vacuum-sealed and then injected with just enough liquid (e.g. water) to wet the wick.
 The theory of operation for a vapor chamber is the same as for a heat pipe.
 The heat source causes the liquid to vaporize on the evaporator side.
 The resulting pressure increase in this area forces the vapor into the condenser side, which is the base of the heat sink.
 Here, the vapor transfers the heat to the heat sink, and it then condenses back to liquid.
 The liquid is pumped back to the base through the capillary action of the wick structure.
+ATS has experience designing vapor chamber solutions for various applications and can design an assembly that will meet your thermal needs.